Why Does Go Not Have Try-Catch?

-Go intentionally does not support try-catch, and only supports panic-recover syntax.
-This incurs the resentment of numerous developers who are accustomed to error handling using try-catch.
-Then, what is the reason for not including try-catch?
-It is because try-catch has several problems.
+Go intentionally does not support try-catch and only supports the panic-recover syntax.
+This has drawn criticism from numerous developers accustomed to error handling using try-catch.
+So, what is the reason for not including try-catch?
+It is because try-catch possesses several inherent problems.

 try-catch-finally

-The try-catch statement is a statement for handling error situations and exceptional situations that may occur during program execution (runtime).
-Also, the finally statement writes code that must be executed unconditionally regardless of whether an exception occurs.
+The try-catch construct is designed to handle error conditions and exceptional situations that may occur during program execution (runtime).
+Furthermore, the finally block contains code that must be executed irrespective of whether an exception occurred.

 Error Handling and Responsibility

-However, as time passed, the situation changed.
-Business logic became complex, databases and transactions emerged, numerous API calls were made through networks, numerous request messages had to be parsed, and even with the advent of concurrent programming, errors had to be handled in threads other than the main thread.
+However, over time, the situation changed.
+Business logic became more complex, databases and transactions emerged, and it became necessary to interpret numerous request messages by calling countless APIs over networks.
+Moreover, with the advent of concurrency programming, errors often had to be handled in threads other than the main thread.

-Errors became so complex that they could no longer be handled in one place, and no single place could be responsible for all errors.
-This is where a serious problem arises with try-catch.
+Errors became too complex to be handled in a single location, and no single entity could assume responsibility for all errors.
+This is where a serious problem with try-catch arises.

 1try {